duxsco/gentoo-installation/README.md

 genkernel.sh
 ```

-Ignore the `chcon` error messages.
+Ignore the `diff` and `chcon` error messages.
 SELinux will be setup later on.

 `genkernel.sh` prints out SSH fingerprints.
 Write them down to double check upon initial SSH connection to the initramfs system.